auxomeness/FallingMoney.CPP/README.md

-Here’s a clean, professional **README.md** version without emojis, ready for a repository:

----

 # Falling Money (C++ Terminal Game)

 A terminal-based game written in C++ where the player controls a basket to catch falling money (`$`) and avoid harmful objects (`.`).